 Monitoring this will help you determine if you’re meeting the needs of your website visitors, based on their device choice.
 This data is available in your Google Analytics dashboard under Audience.

-In the above example you can see mobile devices traffic prevails for this website over desktop and tablet.
-So, if you’re not looking at this data and optimising your website for mobile usage you would be missing out on converting those users into paying customers.
+If you’re not looking at this data and optimising your website for mobile usage you would miss out on converting those users into paying customers.

 Accurately tracking website performance metrics allows you to determine which metrics define success for your business, so you can better understand your company’s performance over time.